Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

-It can be interesting to think of shifting not as resampling at shifted pixel locations, but as resampling at the input locations with shifted kernels functions.
+It can be interesting to think of shifting not as resampling at shifted pixel locations, but as resampling at the input locations with a shifted kernel.

 ### Chroma shifting

-When going from 4:2:0 [subsampling][subsampling]
-to 4:4:4 (no subsampling),
-it is important to take into account chroma placement and shift the chroma accordingly to ensure it aligns with the luma.
+When going from 4:2:0 [subsampling][] to 4:4:4 (no subsampling), it is important to take into account chroma placement and to shift the chroma accordingly to ensure it aligns with the luma.

 ![YUV 4:2:0 subsampling with center-aligned chroma (left) and, as per MPEG-2, left-aligned chroma (right).](images/chroma_placement.png)